sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 1. Government of Canada Kiosks will be made available at community hubs (For example, malls or banks)
 2. Service representatives are available to
    - Help citizens register and use digital services
-   - Use the digital services on behalf of clients (there should be no separate 'admin service functions')
+   - Use the digital services on behalf of clients (there should be no separate 'admin service functions' required for registration)

 ### Private Sector